Project Manager – Transportation Projects

 SEARCH, a leading nationwide and global provider of cultural resources services to government and commercial customers, is continuously seeking top talent in the cultural resource management industry.
 As a full service company, SEARCH offers a multidisciplinary integration of our five divisions: Archaeology, Maritime Archaeology, Architectural History, History and Archives, and Heritage Design.

-SEARCH has an immediate opening for a full time Project Manager to join our terrestrial division and support Department of Transportation (DOT) projects throughout Florida as well as other general service contracts.
+SEARCH has an immediate opening for a full time experienced Project Manager to join our terrestrial division and support Department of Transportation (DOT) projects throughout Florida as well as other general service contracts.
 Candidates must be detail oriented, organized, and able to work competently on simultaneous tasks while meeting multiple deadlines.

 The key responsibilities of this project management role will include: